Eisenach, Germany: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-June in Eisenach is relatively cool.
-The average overnight temperatures in the area are in the 40s F (single digits C).
-It tends to rain a bit less than half of the time.
+March in Eisenach is freezing.
+The average overnight temperatures in the area are in the high 20s F (single digits below 0 C).
+It tends to rain 5-10 days this month.

 What to wear/what to pack: